2005 Major League Baseball postseason

 The 2005 Major League Baseball postseason was the playoff tournament of Major League Baseball for the 2005 season.
 The winners of the League Division Series would move on to the League Championship Series to determine the pennant winners that face each other in the World Series.

 In the American League, the New York Yankees returned for the eleventh straight year, the Boston Red Sox returned for the third year in a row and sixth in the last nine years, the now-Los Angeles Angels of Anaheim made their third appearance in the past four years, and the Chicago White Sox returned for the second time in six years.

 In the National League, the Atlanta Braves made their fourteenth straight postseason appearance, the San Diego Padres returned for the first time since 1998, the St. Louis Cardinals returned for the fifth time in six years, and the Houston Astros returned for the sixth time in eight years.
 This was Houston's last postseason appearance as a member of the National League, and their last postseason appearance overall until 2015.

 The postseason began on October 4, 2005, and ended on October 26, 2005, with the White Sox sweeping the Astros in the 2005 World Series.
-It was Chicago's first World Series title since 1917 and third overall, which marked the end of the Curse of the Black Sox.
+It was the Chicago's first World Series title since 1917 and the third overall for the White Sox, which marked the end of the Curse of the Black Sox.